-At Hofstra, we offer instruction in 12 languages through two academic departments: Romance Languages and Literatures and Comparative Literature, Languages and Linguistics.
+At Hofstra, we offer instruction through two academic departments: Comparative Literature, Languages and Linguistics and Romance Languages and Literatures.
 All our language programs are designed to give you an education in both foreign language and culture.
 Cultural fluency and sensitivity are essential for virtually every industry, including banking, information technology, health care, education, law, media, marketing, and public relations.

 The Department of Romance Languages and Literatures houses the following programs:

 The department also features Latin American and Caribbean Studies (LACS) which examines the region's geography, politics, economies, histories, cultures, and literatures.

 All students are encouraged to participate in a study abroad program at some point during their time at Hofstra.
 When a young person is immersed in a foreign culture and experiences the world from a new perspective, the result can be transformational.

 Students who graduate with a degree in languages have a competitive edge in the workforce.
 They can deal with an international clientele, can represent their employer abroad, and are open to job and academic opportunities around the globe.